 - 1. Groups will propose a model for their problem mentors will confirm that it is reasonable. - 2.
 If groups are unable to formulate a model, mentors will provide some pointers. - 3.
 Groups will attempt to simulate their model those with limited coding experience can get help during these sessions.

 Resources

 - 1. Students can access the library and work there. - 2.
-Between the end of the working day and dinner time, students can use the 4th floor coffee lounge for discussions. - 3.
-If anyone requires any important printouts, please approach the volunteers.
+At the end of each day students can use the 4th floor coffee lounge for discussions. - 3.
+If anyone requires any important printouts, please approach Saptarshi.

 Presentations